The Fascinating Story of 'White Boy Rick': Feds Made Him a Drug Kingpin at Age 14, Then Threw Him in Prison for Life

 Meet Richard Wershe.
-To other convicts in the Michigan penal system and the handful of DEA and FBI agents who once employed him as an informant, Wershe is known by the more memorable moniker, White Boy Rick.
-Wershe was a baby-faced, blond-haired teenager who grew up in the the middle class fringes of Metro Detroit in the 1980s.
+To other convicts in the Michigan penal system and the handful of DEA and FBI agents who once employed him as an informant, Wershe is known by the memorable moniker, White Boy Rick.
+Wershe was a baby-faced, blond-haired teenager who grew up in the the middle-class fringes of Metro Detroit in the 1980s.
 Around the time he hit puberty, he transformed into White Boy Rick, a prolific drug dealer and teenage prodigy in the cutthroat and vicious streets of the Motor City.
-He ranked as high in the public imagination as such colorful Detroit drug heavyweights as the Chambers Brothers, Maserati Rick, the notorious Best Friends.
-By the time he was 16, he was dating the beautiful black niece of the Mayor of Detriot.
+He ranked as high in the public imagination as colorful Detroit drug heavyweights the Chambers Brothers, Maserati Rick and the notorious Best Friends.
+By the time he was 16, he was dating the mayor of Detroit's beautiful niece.
 White Boy Rick had arrived.

 He had also been recruited as one of the DEA's prized confidential informants two years earlier, when he was 14.
 According to Wershe, a federal narcotics task force consisting of officers from the Detroit Police Department, the FBI and the DEA pushed him into the role of drug lord and played up his image.
 "They turned me into an urban legend," Rick says from a payphone at the Oaks Correctional Facility, near the eastern shore of Lake Michigan.

 "I was just a kid when the agents pulled me out of high school in the ninth grade and had me out to three in the morning every night.
 They gave me a fake ID when I was 15 that said I was 21 so I could travel to Vegas and to Miami to do drug deals."
 Rick ended his relationship with authorities after serving two years as an informant.
 Less than a year later, he was arrested for possession with intent to deliver 650 grams of cocaine.
 He wasn't even 18.